mccaig/blue-ribbon-plus/README.md

-blue-ribbon-plus
+blue-ribbon-plus (deprecated)
 ================

-Python library for retrieving data from nike+
+Python library for retrieving data from nike+.
+Deprecated as of March 2016.

 Data can be converted to JSON, GPX or TCX formats.